JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 Support to generate the "anteproyecto" is also provided, along with some of the paperwork required by the current regulations, that will be useful for you and your advisor/s (request for anteproyecto, deposit, authorization for the defense, authorization for open publication in the institutional repository, request for "acta", etc.).

-Please carefully read chapter 1 of any of the precompiled examples in the dropbox distribuition (for example that for the [GIEC TFG at UAH](https://www.dropbox.com/s/p8htef58cusv4x6/TFG-GIEC-spanish.pdf?dl=0)).
+Please carefully read chapter 1 of any of the precompiled examples in the dropbox distribution (for example that for the [GIEC TFG at UAH](https://www.dropbox.com/s/69ppvvp9i03sp4m/TFG-GIEC-spanish.pdf?dl=0)).

 # Quick start

-## Prerrequisites
+## Prerequisites

 You have two main options to work with the template: Do your work locally in any PC, or use [Overleaf](https://www.overleaf.com/).
 Both options are described below